Arrest made after actor Rick Moranis sucker punched on Upper West Side

 Police arrested Marquis Ventura on Saturday in connection with the attack.

-Video shows the moment a man wearing a black "I (heart) NY" sweatshirt and a backpack hit the 67-year-old "Ghostbusters" star and knocked him to the ground.
+Video showed the moment a man wearing a black "I (heart) NY" sweatshirt and a backpack hit the 67-year-old "Ghostbusters" star and knocked him to the ground.

-IThe assault happened late September on West 70th Street near Central Park West.
+The assault happened late September on West 70th Street near Central Park West.

 The attack happened just a few blocks from the apartment building where Moranis' character, Louis Tully, lived in the movie.